ckopec-dev/Stem-Cheatsheets/Pandas.md

 ~~~

 # This combines the wards DF with the census DF, joining on the ward column in a 1-1 relationship.
-# This is an inner join, which only returns rows that have matching values in both DFs.
 # If the same column appears in both DFs, each will be given a suffix to distinguish them.
 wards_census = wards.merge(census, on="ward")